WOIO: Affiliating with Fox

 WOIO became a charter affiliate of the Fox Broadcasting Company upon the network's October 9, 1986, launch.
 While the network was originally limited solely to The Late Show, both Payne and station manager Dennis Thatcher saw the risk (giving up nearly two-thirds of commercial time during the 11 p.m. hour and three-fourths of commercial time on weekends) as worth taking; Thatcher commented, "you give up a lot to get their programming, but we feel like pioneers... it's a long-haul proposition."
 Fox had previously been mentioned as a potential buyer for WCLQ-TV, while WUAB owner Gaylord Broadcasting declined to affiliate any of their stations with Fox.
 WCLQ-TV's demise allowed WOIO to pick up the broadcast rights to Cleveland State Vikings college basketball in late 1986.
 WOIO carried Cleveland Force MISL indoor soccer from 1986 until the team folded in 1988.
 In 1988, WOIO added Cleveland Cavaliers telecasts, taking over for WUAB.
 The Cleveland Browns-produced weekly show Browns Insider and Browns NFL preseason games followed in 1989 and 1990, respectively.

 WOIO's original logo, used from 1985 until 1995.

 Due to Fox's five-year strategy of primetime expansion from 1989 to 1994, WOIO de facto operated as a quasi-independent, programming movies and first-run syndicated shows on nights Fox did not program, leading the Beacon Journals Bob Dyer to call the station "an odd bird".
 The station set up a fan club in 1988 for their children's programming, which was folded into the Fox Children's Network upon its 1990 launch.
 Fox Children's supplanted much of WOIO's syndicated kids fare, programming in the early morning, afternoons and on Saturday mornings.
 Still, the station was perceived as being little more than a "video jukebox" run out of Shaker Square.
 While admitting that was the case, Thatcher defended WOIO's success in establishing a strong identity and personality that targeted viewers under the age of 35.
 The station did feature some locally produced public affairs programming, including a weekly talk show hosted by area attorney Larry Elder.
-Along with WMMS talent began presenting day-long marathons of shows on WOIO, evening host Ric "Rocco" Bennett hosted Buzzard B-Movies on Saturday afternoons.
+Along with WMMS talent presenting day-long marathons of shows on WOIO, evening host Ric "Rocco" Bennett hosted Buzzard B-Movies on Saturday afternoons.